Zvi Ribak: Later life

 got divorced.
-In 1948 Ribak immigrated to Israel, a long time dream fulfilled, and joined the fight for independence.
+In 1948, Ribak immigrated to Israel, a long time dream fulfilled, and joined the fight for independence.
 He participated in the battles on the Eastern front near Netanya as a member of a religious company.

-After the war Ribak found employment first as an engineer and later as an architect for the city of Tel Aviv.
+After the war, Ribak found employment first as an engineer and later as an architect for the city of Tel Aviv.
 Despite the cities secular nature, Ribak always maintained a religious lifestyle.
-In 1952 he met the great Rabbi the Hazon Ish and was persuaded to move to Bnei Brak, then a developing city.

-For ten years he worked as a city planner in Bnei Brak and today his fingerprints can be seen in every corner of the city.
-He had one son with his first wife Sussane Esther.
-With his second wife Batia he had 2 sons and a daughter.
+In 1952 he met the rabbi Avraham Yeshaya Karelitz and moved to Bnei Brak, then a developing city.
+For ten years he worked as a city planner in Bnei Brak.
+He had one son with his first wife, Sussane Esther.
+With his second wife Batia, he had 2 sons and a daughter.

-All the years in Israel he never neglected his talent and he painted as every spare moment.

 Many of his works focus on Jewish subjects from the world that had been destroyed.